 We will discuss the risks and how to stay safe in case of alcohol withdrawal.
-Switch to Chrome, Edge, Firefox or Safari Also visit the online treatment locator.
-What is the SAMHSA National Helpline?
-What are the hours of operation?
-English and Spanish are available if you select the option to speak with a national representative.
+Switching to Chrome, Edge, Firefox or Safari and visiting the online treatment locator are also recommended.
+The SAMHSA National Helpline is a free referral service available in English and Spanish.
 Text messaging service 435748 (HELP4U) is currently only available in English.

 Do I need health insurance to receive this service?
 The referral service is free.
 If you are uninsured or underinsured, we will refer you to the state office, which is responsible for state-funded treatment programs.
 In addition, we can often refer you to facilities that charge on a sliding fee scale or that accept Medicare or Medicaid.
 If you have health insurance, we recommend that you contact your insurer for a list of participating providers and healthcare facilities.

 We will not ask you for any personal data.
 We may request your postal code or other relevant geographic information to track calls sent to other offices or to accurately identify local resources appropriate to your needs.
 No, we don't offer advice.
 Trained information specialists answer calls, transfer callers to state services or other appropriate intake centers in their states, and connect them to local assistance and support.
 Alcohol and drug addiction affects the whole family.
 Substance abuse treatment works by helping individuals overcome their addiction and rebuild their lives.